MIDFIELDR/midfieldr/docs/reference/post_bacc_terms.md

 - Data frame class is preserved.

-- Rows are not modified.
+- Rows are not modified except duplicated rows are removed.
+Row order is preserved.

-- Columns are not modified except a new column replaces an existing column if it has the same name.
-The new columns are:
+- New columns are added or replace existing columns of the same name (if any).
+Other columns are not modified.
+The following variables are
+  added:

   - `first_degree_term.`   Character.
 Term of a student's first baccalaureate, encoded `YYYYT` or, if no degree recorded, `NA`.